Updated on February 10, 2023

 Maximum Age for LASIK

-Even after enjoying perfect vision for your entire life, your eyesight may start to decline after you turn 40 (presbyopia).
+However, even after enjoying perfect vision for your entire life, your eyesight may start declining after you turn 40 (presbyopia).
+To fix your eyesight problem, you may need prescription glasses, contact lenses, or corrective surgery.

-Other Requirements for Candidacy
+Other Requirements for LASIK Candidacy

-Thick cornea
+Thick Cornea

 A successful LASIK procedure requires a stable eye prescription for at least a year.
+Refractive surgery can’t correct a prescription that is still changing.

 Certain prescription medications such as steroids, immunosuppressants, and anti-inflammatories can affect healing.

-Informed and realistic expectations
+Informed and Realistic Expectations

 Who Shouldn’t Get LASIK?